Reidy Park Primary School is located in Mount Gambier, South Australia.

 Reidy Park Primary School promotes safe and responsible use of technology from Reception through to Year 7.
 “Digital Citizenship at Reidy” informs students, families and teachers of our school guidelines for using technology appropriately to support teaching and learning

-Students have access to multiple technologies at Reidy Park including our computer room, pods of computers outside classroom areas, iPads and tablets.
-In 2015 staff and students in Year 6 and 7 are trialling ‘Bring Your Own Technology’ (BYOT).
+Students have access to multiple technologies at Reidy Park including our computer room, computer pods, iPads and laptops.

 Student Wellbeing is a priority at Reidy Park Primary School.
 Reidy Park Primary School’s commitment to Student Wellbeing is driven by research which clearly shows that children who are mentally healthy are better able to meet life’s challenges.
 They are also better learners and have stronger relationships.